Best things to do in Tokyo: A 2026 travel guide

 - Animal cafes are the most popular type of themed cafes in Tokyo, where you can sip coffee or enjoy bubble tea with a furry friend.
 If you’re a cat lover, try Cat Cafe MoCHA.

 - Anime and manga cafes cater to fans who want to live the Japanese pop culture experience.
 Food and decor immerse visitors in the anime or manga worlds.
-A must-visit is the Pokemon Cafe in Nihonbashi.
+A must-visit is the Pokémon Cafe in Nihonbashi.

-- Kawaii cafes celebrate all things cute!
+- Kawaii cafes celebrate all things cute.
 Kawaii in Japanese literally means “cute” and represents both a culture and an aesthetic.
 Kawaii Monster Cafe Harajuku is a colorful example of this type of themed cafe.

 Best neighborhoods to explore in Tokyo

-Tokyo has an excellent transportation system and is known as a safe city.
+Tokyo has an excellent public transportation system and is known as a safe city.
 You can walk, take the JR train, subway, buses, or taxis to get around.

 Shinjuku